Menu

 FBCW Board

-Tara Avery has worked as a writer, editor, and writing coach for over twenty years.
+Tara Avery has worked as a writer, editor, ghostwriter, and writing coach/book therapist for over twenty years.
 She holds a BFA in Theatre, Film, and Creative Writing from the University of British Columbia.
 In 2025, she was a finalist for the Tom Fairley Award for Editorial Excellence.

-Tara is the Chair of Editors BC and the President of the Board of the Federation of BC Writers.
+Tara previously served as the Treasurer of Editors Canada and (variously) the Chair, Treasurer, and Communications Co-Chair of Editors BC, Editors Canada's local branch.
 She believes in the power of words to inspire, unite, and entertain.
-Mostly, she’s thrilled that she’s achieved her childhood dream of working with them for a living.
+Mostly, she’s thrilled to have achieved her childhood dream of working with them for a living.

 Cindi Jackson is a professional editor and graduate of the SFU Editing program.
 She is a former Canadian police officer with a background in criminology and psychology.
 She loves reading, writing, and editing mysteries, thrillers, police procedurals, historical, and mixed-crime genres.
 She also edits memoir and certain nonfiction works.

 Cindi is a member of the Federation of BC Writers, Editors Canada, and the Crime Writers of Canada.
-Cindi has served as a juror for the Crime Writers of Canada Awards of Excellence for the past two years.
+Cindi has served as a juror for the Crime Writers of Canada Awards of Excellence.

 www.cindijacksoneditor.com